bacionejs/byte-armada/README.md

 To reduce UI complexity, instead of choosing distinct units with various abilities, you have **two abilities**, which, when combined, provide **25 combinations** of speed and range, which are inversely correlated to HP and hit power.
 With this, complex strategies can emerge from a simple interface.

+I made this game hoping that **interesting tactics would emerge from minimal controls**.
+Imagine a speed chess game with pieces defined by 2 traits and 5 magnitudes.
+But in the end, nothing tactically interesting emerged, in fact, PvP is a constant stalemate.

 ---

 ## 🎨 Art